Skip to content

 Why is the lifetime value so much higher than the first-year raise?

 Subsequent raises compound on the new higher base.
 The gap between promoted and non-promoted trajectories widens each year.
-Over a 30-year career, the cumulative difference typically runs 40-50x the first-year raise at typical growth rates.
+Over a 30-year career, the cumulative difference illustrates a substantial multiple of the first-year raise depending on the assumed growth rate.

 2-3% matches inflation-tracking raises.
 3-5% reflects active career growth in good markets.
 Use the rate that matches realistic career expectations rather than ambitious targets.
 The calculator is sensitive to this input — higher rates produce substantially higher lifetime values.